fresearchgroup/DSpace-Docker-Installation/README.md

       $ mkdir m2-repo dspace-build

-Step-6) (Optional)  If you already have a working copy of DSpace checked out on your computer:
+Step-6) If you already have a working copy of DSpace checked out on your computer:

       $ ln -s /path/to/your/dspace/working/copy dspace-src

+   NOTE : The folder structure is expected this type.

+               dspace-dev-docker
+                  |-- dspace-src
+                  |-- dspace-build
+                  +-- m2-repo

-Step-7) Changing Ownership of Folders to your Users.Replace "youruser" with your username of the machine.
+Step-7) Changing Ownership of Folders to your Users.Replace "youruser" with your user account name.

       $ sudo chown -R youruser:youruser dspace-src dspace-build m2-repo